sergiofgonzalez/nodejs-in-action/chapter25-web-apps/00-html-css-refresher/03-typescript/18-ws-typescript-interfaces-and-inheritance/01-hello-interfaces/README.md

 # 01: Interfaces and inheritance in TypeScript &mdash; Hello, interfaces!
-> writing your first interface
+> writing your first interface to model products

 ## Description